-Paul Beveridge, having made wine for more than 25 years, strives to produce wines with a more "European" focus and character.
+Paul Beveridge, having made wine for more than 30 years, strives to produce wines with a "European" focus and character.

-Winemaker Paul Beveridge has been making Wilridge wines for over twenty-five years.
-From the beginning, Paul has focused on wines that reflect the "terroir" of their vineyard sites rather than current fashion or the latest winemaking innovations.
+Winemaker Paul Beveridge has been making Wilridge wines for over thirty years.
+From the beginning, Paul has focused on wines that reflect the "terroir" of their vineyard sites rather than current fashion or the latest winemaking trends.
 As such, his wines are more "European" in character than most new world wines.
-He recently furthered his European philosophy of letting the grapes and the wines reflect their place of origin by planting his own vineyard on Naches Heights near Yakima where the vines are tended organically and biodynamically.
-The following article recounts Paul's path to award winning Wilridge wines:
+He recently furthered his European philosophy of letting the grapes and the wines reflect their place of origin by planting his own vineyard on Naches Heights near Yakima following organic and biodynamic principles.
+The following article written in 2001 recounts Paul's path to award winning Wilridge wines:

 The Right Name for the Job